Enel X lithium-ion battery innovation projects

 The first project involves High Power Charging for electric vehicles.
 Specifically, a high power battery charger is a technology that aims to give an electric vehicle, or EV, the energy needed for several hundred kilometers with a charging time of just minutes.
 The Enel X project is focused on developing 350kW charging with integrated battery storage, which will be also able to supply services to the grid (as a comparison, a home charger typically deliver electricity at 7kW, while ultra-fast chargers are usually beyond 150kW).
 This project will use so-called second-life batteries for some pilot sites, a move that supports sustainability and the principles that lie behind circular economy approach.

-The issue of what to do with spent vehicle batteries is coming to the fore as the popularity of EVs soars.
-Powering a car or truck is tough on the battery, which faces extreme operating temperatures, hundreds of partial cycles a year, and varying discharge rates, all of which conspire to shorten its useful life.
+As the popularity and desire for EVs soar, what to do with spent vehicle batteries is a priority concern.
+Powering a car or truck is tough on the battery.
+Extreme operating temperatures, hundreds of partial cycles a year, and varying discharge rates, all conspire to shorten a battery's useful life.

 It is estimated that by 2030 some 60,000 tons/year of vehicle batteries will need to be disposed of in Italy alone.
 However, while no longer suitable for use in a vehicle, second-life batteries can still be employed in less-demanding applications, such as stationary energy storage.